Afghanistan: Taliban road construction projects stall without foreign funding | DW | 18.10.2021

 Haqshinas told DW the project would cost around $660,000 (€570,000) and would be funded by the "Islamic Emirate of Afghanistan," referring to the Taliban's self-designated name for the country.

-Additionally, the Afghan government's accounts have been frozen, and the Taliban's financial resources are limited.
+Additionally, the accounts of the Afghan government have been frozen, and the Taliban's financial resources are limited.
 This means that questions remain as to where the money for repairing the road over the Salang should exactly come from.

 Previous construction projects contracted by the toppled Afghan government were made possible by foreign funding.